-Tamarind Hills is a picture-perfect 14 acres between two of the island’s finest southwest beaches, with excellent views across to Montserrat’s still smouldering volcano.
-A complex of 62 apartments, townhouses and villas featuring Asian-style design and lashings of tropical hardwood with prices from $575,000 (£360k) for two bedrooms.
+One of the popular resorts is Tamarind Hills is a picture-perfect 14 acres between two of the island’s finest southwest beaches, with excellent views across to Montserrat’s still smouldering volcano.
+A complex of modern apartments, townhouses and villas featuring Asian-style design with prices starting from around $500,000, although villas are around $1.3m and up.

 Galley Bay is one of the very best addresses in Antigua – along with the incredibly expensive private island of Jumby Bay – Galley Bay is on the north-west coast and is (one) home for Giorgio Armani.
 There are elegant villas set on the hillside with sea views and the best sunsets.
 Either side are exquisite bays, including Deep Bay, home to Antigua’s only shipwreck.
 It’s handy for the capital, St John’s, and it’s a popular holiday home area for the deep of pocket.

-The process is fairly straightforward and once you have completed on your property, your lawyer must register the transfer at the local land office.
-Mortgages are available from local banks such as Scotia Bank and First Caribbean.
+The buying process is fairly straightforward and once you have completed on your property, your lawyer must register the transfer at the local land office.

 Here’s the rundown on what you pay as a buyer: an Alien Landholding License (5 per cent of the purchase price), legal fees (1 per cent), stamp duty (2.5 per cent), so budget for about 9 per cent of the purchase price for your buying costs.

 When you sell, you’ll need to add about 14.5 per cent of the sales price to cover costs